odoo-ps/psae-btco/docs/btco/exercises/flower_shop_4.md

 - Add a constraint on `stock.production.lot` to prevent the user from watering before they're supposed to (i.e. compare the _last watering date_ with the _watering frequency_)
 - For more convenience, add a server action that automatically attempts to water all the selected plants from the `stock.production.lot` list view
+- Ensure that all flower records display their names as per the following naming convention: `scientific_name (common_name)`